zyueinfosec/starter-hugo-research-group/content/authors/yuezhang/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Yue Zhang is an assistant professor at Drexel University’s Computer Science department.

+# interests:
+#   - Computer Security and Privacy

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons